stevengharris/markupeditor-desktop/README.md

 * Customizable and extensible toolbar providing access to all editing features, auto-sized to width.
 * Customizable key mappings for hot-key access to editing features.
+* Customizable ordering of toolbar contents.
+* Customizable icons for toolbar.
 * Paragraph styles corresponding to P, H1-H6, and `CODE`.
 * Bold, italic, underline, strikethrough, subscript, superscript, and code text formatting.
 * Insert and edit links, images (local and https src), and tables.